Employee Setup & Info Guide | User Documentation | Striven

 +

-1. Skill: Lists Skillsets the Employee has earned.
-Each name is a hyperlink to enable users to edit the Skillset information.
+1. Skill: Lists Skillsets the Employee has gained.
+Each skill name is a hyperlink to enable users to edit the Skillset information.

 2. Level: Lists the level of each Skillset that the Employee has been assigned.